christophstrasen/LQR/docs/README.md

 This folder is the entry point for LQR’s user‑facing documentation.

-What follows is a “guide of guides”: where to start and how to deepen your understanding.
+What follows is a “guide of guides”:

 ---

 ## Start here

 - **Root README**
-  [README.md](../README.md) — high‑level overview of LQR and a runnable Quickstart example, plus `expired()` explained early.
+  [README.md](../README.md) — high‑level overview of LQR and a runnable Quickstart example.

 - **Records & schemas**
   [records_and_schemas](concepts/records_and_schemas.md) — what a **record** is (event with `RxMeta`), what **schemas** are, how `JoinResult` and the **row view** are shaped, and why “observations, not entities” is the core mental model.